alekitto/messenger-extra/README.md

 A transport using doctrine DBAL can be used through the `DbalTransportFactory`.

-Supports delayed and expiring messages (TTL).
+Supports delayed, prioritized and expiring messages (TTL).

 The dsn supports the following schemes:

-- `doctrine:` to use a doctrine ORM existing connection
+- `doctrine` to use a doctrine ORM existing connection
 - `db2`
 - `mssql`
 - `mysql`